 Sigfox Verified logo for certified modular designs (modules or reference designs)

-The “Sigfox Verified” label is dedicated to partner products that meet the requirements of the Sigfox Verified modular design (module or reference design) certification.
+The “Sigfox Verified” label is dedicated to partner products that meet the requirements of the Sigfox Verified modular design (module, ref design or dev solution) certification.

 This means that the product must first obtain the Sigfox Verified certification before it can display the logo.

-The “Sigfox Ready” label is dedicated to Sigfox partner products that meet the requirements of the Sigfox Ready certification program.
+The “Sigfox Ready” label is dedicated to Sigfox partner products that meet the requirements of the Sigfox Ready certification.

 The "Sigfox Ready" label is also dedicated to web platforms that meet the requirement of the Sigfox PaaS program.